 Smoking and respiratory deceases

-- Smoking can cause lung disease by damaging your airways and the small air sacs (alveoli) found in your lungs.
+- The Smoking can cause lung disease by damaging your airways and the small air sacs (alveoli) found in your lungs.

 - Lung diseases caused by smoking include COPD, which includes emphysema and chronic bronchitis